112101011/AI-agent-Tic-Tac-Toe-game/README.md

 # Tic-Tac-Toe-game

 ## Problem statement
 Design an AI agent to play the tic-tac-toe game against the user.
-The following are some rules needed to be followed.

 The Tic-Tac-Toe game starts on a 3x3 grid with two players "X" and "O" who take turns and play.
 The rules are as follows: